bfansports/CloudProcessingEngine/_posts/2015-05-05-configure.md

 ### Create a Plan

 The decider expects a plan so it can make its decisions.
-A plan describe your workflow.
+A plan describes your workflow.
 It is a YAML file that describes your workflow steps and the activities that will be used to process them.

 **We will create a simple plan containing two steps:**